 For most adults, the way they first connected to the Internet was through the desktop computer.
 That causes many decision-makers to have a subconscious bias against mobile.
 However, while the computer remained the primary method of accessing the world wide web for decades, its dominance has been decreasing since 2009.
-Now, in 2021, mobile is more than a mere subset of the Internet.
+Now, in 2023, mobile is more than a mere subset of the Internet.
 It is the Internet: the first technology that should come to mind when you think about most online activities.

 Smartphones were a game-changer.
 Their large screens and touch-based interfaces transformed mobile web browsing from a UX nightmare into a convenient alternative to laptops.
 After they entered the market, mobile put up an impressive chase – and it didn't even need a decade to catch up with computers and overtake them.

-The mobile connection is now a universal experience for humans worldwide, and our smartphones spend as much time in our hands as in our pockets.
+Mobile connection is now a universal experience for humans worldwide, and our smartphones spend as much time in our hands as in our pockets.
 In the UK, smartphones have been the most important device for accessing the Internet since 2015 for all groups except +55 years of age, with the trend continuously progressing.
 The current level of adoption is making it increasingly possible to scale all sorts of mobile solutions.

 We've already established that mobile is the main way people access the Internet and that m-commerce is gaining momentum.
 It's not all sunshine and roses, though.
 Every day, consumers spend hours staring at their phones and placing m-commerce orders, but who is to say they will interact with your brand and purchase your products?